TejashreeModak/tejashreemodak.github.io/scicomm/oceanbites/ocean_acidification.md

 date: 2020-07-24
 ---

 You have heard about global warming due to increased atmospheric carbon dioxide  but do you know that it also affects oceans globally!
+Read on to learn more..

 [Ocean acidification: The lesser known CO2 problem](https://oceanbites.org/ocean-acidification-the-lesser-known-co2-problem/)